Skip to ContentSkip to Navigation

 other admission requirements

-Students are required to have successfully obtained a secondary school diploma which allows entry to an academic university.
-Therefore, students need to obtain a Dutch VWO diploma or international equivalent before gaining entry to the programme.
-The most common secondary school diplomas that are considered equivalent to the Dutch VWO diploma are the British A-Levels, the German Abitur, the International Baccalaureate diploma, the EB certificate and the American High School diploma (in combinati
+You need to have successfully obtained a secondary school diploma which allows entry to an academic university.
+Students need to obtain a Dutch VWO diploma or international equivalent before gaining entry to the programme.
+The most common secondary school diplomas that are considered equivalent to the Dutch VWO diploma are the British A-Levels, the German Abitur, the International Baccalaureate diploma, the EB certificate and the American High School diploma (in combination with SAT's or AP's).

 Language requirements